rafaelxoliolab/RX.Software.Development/QA/QualityAssurance.md

 ## Software Testing Life Cycle (STLC)

 1. Requirement Analysis
   - Before testing can begin, your team must determine which requirements of the software application must be tested.
   - Involve clients in this discussion to be sure you understand their expectations as well.

-1. Test Planning
+2. Test Planning
   - During this stage, the QA team must establish the testing plan, including priorities, goals, strategy, and resources.

+3. Test Case Design/Development
+  - The QA team must design each test case or test script before testing begins.

+4. Test Environment Setup
+  - Either test engineers or the developers on your team must create a testing environment that simulates an actual user experience.

+5. Test Execution
+  - At this stage, test engineers run through each step of the established test plan and identify any errors, defects, or failures.